Hexen II: Hammer of Thyrion 1.4.3

 are fully compatible Raven's Windows Hexen II-1.11 binaries.
 When run

-fine.
 It can playback the demos created with 1.11 version, as well.

 the server must be started with "-protocol 18" command line argument.